-In The Full Cost of Electricity (FCe-) study, our white paper (Integrating Community Values into the Full Cost of Electricity) discusses recent examples where public values impacted community decisions about local electricity supplies.
+In The Full Cost of Electricity (FCe-) study, our white paper (Integrating Community Values into the Full Cost of Electricity [PDF]) discusses recent examples where public values impacted community decisions about local electricity supplies.
 The success of public policies coupled with technological advances in manufacturing and design are lowering the cost of distributed energy systems like photovoltaics, making it much more feasible for individuals to generate their own electricity.

 These policies and advances are also enabling a parallel movement: community or values-based energy systems.
 Four common expressions of this movement are considered here:

 - Community approved use of eminent domain

 District energy systems allow power, heating, or cooling to be generated at a central location in a neighborhood to serve a defined local area.
 The energy sources used are often waste heat or steam from some nearby process, like waste water treatment.
 In dense urban settings, they can provide another option to provide heat and light for neighboring buildings.